turlucode/ros-docker-gui/README.md

 ## Supported ROS Images

 The idea is to try and support all currently ROS versions that are not End-of-Life (EOL).
-Bellow you can check all ROS1 and ROS2 distributions and their EOL status:
+Below you can check all ROS1 and ROS2 distributions and their EOL status:
 - [ROS 1 distributions](http://wiki.ros.org/Distributions)
 - [ROS 2 distributions](https://docs.ros.org/en/rolling/Releases.html)